Morrigan (Dragon Age): In Dragon Age: Inquisition

+In Dragon Age: The Veilguard

+Morrigan returns as a recurring ally in the plot of Dragon Age: The Veilguard.
+In order to unlock one of the final endings of the game, player character and protagonist Rook has to locate a series of wolf statuettes in a sequence of side-quests that give an insight into the past of the game's main villain, Solas.
+As the narrative advances, Morrigan leads Rook into a private meeting with the Inquisitor in Dock Town, where the Inquisitor hands Rook the first of these statuettes.
+Once all statuettes have been collected, Rook has a conversation with Morrigan, where they learn that a part of the essence of the goddess of love, Mythal, still existed and could be key to stopping Solas.
+Rook then has to convince Morrigan that they are worthy of obtaining Mythal's essence to aid them in their fight against Solas, after which she will open a pathway that leads to the fragment.
+Rook has two options to obtain Mythal's essence: they can either convince the fragment that they are worthy via dialogue or defeat her in her dragon form.

+During the game's final sequence, both Morrigan and Mythal's essence will make an appearance, provided that the side-quest has been completed.
+It is then that Rook can use Mythal's essence to convince Solas to back down and seal himself into the Fade, either alone or with a female elf Inquisitor if Solas had been romanced in Inquisition.

 Other appearances

 Morrigan appears in a short prequel web comic set also titled Dragon Age: Origins by the Penny Arcade artists, released on September 4, 2009.
 It tells the tale of a band of templars who were tasked with finding Flemeth, the Witch of the Wilds.

 In 2010, Morrigan was included in DC Unlimited's Dragon Age themed range of video game figures, along with Duncan, Loghain, and a Genlock.

 Morrigan appears as a companion in the flash based Facebook and Google+ game Dragon Age Legends, if the player unlocks "Morrigan Room" and places it in their castle.

 Morrigan appears alongside Commander Shepard from the Mass Effect franchise as cameo characters in MySims SkyHeroes, the sixth game in EA's MySims franchise.

 Morrigan, known as "The Scornful Sorceress", appears in Dragon Age: The Last Court a text-based, free-to-play browser game that is set between Dragon Age II and Dragon Age: Inquisition.
 She is on a mission for Empress Celene to rebuild an eluvian.
 She makes a detailed study of the Marquis of Serault's lineage, and particularly their great-grandfather, an apostate mage who is known as "The Shame of Serault".